 “The stuff that dreams are made of.”
-That’s how the Maltese Falcon was described in the 1941 film, and just like the mystery surrounding it in the movie, the prop itself presents a mystery.
+That’s how the prized Maltese Falcon was described in the 1941 film, and just like the mystery surrounding it in the movie, the prop itself presents a mystery.

-For the bird’s design, Huston hired his friend and artist Fred Sexton for $75 who first sketched it out on a manila envelope.
-Warner’s Art Department then created two new statues which were approximately 11 inches tall and made out of lead.
-This 47-pound bird was a hefty animal, and when it fell on Bogart’s foot while filming, he required first aid.
+For the bird’s design, Huston hired his artist friend Fred Sexton for $75.
+Sexton's first sketch of the bird was done on a manila envelope.
+After finalizing the details, Warner Brothers' art department then created two lead statues which were approximately 11 inches tall.
+This 47-pound bird was quite a hefty animal.
+In fact, when it accidently fell on Bogart’s foot while filming, he required first aid.

-After The Maltese Falcon, the black bird appeared in Illegal as set dressing in Edward G. Robinson’s office, as well as in Frankenstein 1970 and Cheyenne Autumn.
+After 1941's The Maltese Falcon, the black bird appeared in Illegal as set dressing in Edward G. Robinson’s office, as well as in Frankenstein 1970 and Cheyenne Autumn.

-But what happened to the first Maltese Falcons?
+But what happened to these Maltese Falcons?

-The other original bird – which injured Bogart – disappeared… until it reappeared for an auction and sold for over four million dollars, making it one of the highest prices that someone has paid for a prop (for reference, the ruby slippers sold for $2 million and Sean Connery’s Bond Aston Martin sold for $2.6 million).
+...that is, until it reappeared at an auction.
+It sold for over four million dollars, making it one of the highest prices that someone paid for a prop.
+For reference, Dorothy's ruby slippers sold for $2 million, and Sean Connery’s James Bond Aston Martin sold for $2.6 million.

 To make matters more interesting, the market was also flooded with fake birds when Columbia Pictures spoofed The Maltese Falcon in 1975 with The Black Bird.
 For that film, Warner Brothers created two hundred and fifty plaster birds.
 Today, some of those are confused with (or falsely represented to be) the genuine thing.

 So how many falcons are the true artifact, and where are they now?
 Well, those are mysteries that may never be solved.